BiodataAnalysisGroup/CWL_HTS_pipelines/RNA_Seq/README.md

 Briefly, the workflow performs the following steps:

 1. Quality control of Illumina reads (FastQC)
-2. trimming of the reads (e.g., removal of adapter and/or low quality sequences) (Trim galore)
+2. Trimming of the reads (e.g., removal of adapter and/or low quality sequences) (Trim galore)
 3. (Optional)  custom processing of the reads using FASTA/Q Trimmer (part of the FASTX-toolkit)
 4. Mapping to reference genome (HISAT2)
-5. Convertion of mapped reads from SAM (Sequence Alignment Map) to BAM (Binary Alignment Map) format
+5. Convertion of mapped reads from SAM (Sequence Alignment Map) to BAM (Binary Alignment Map) format (samtools)
-6. Sorting mapped reads based on chromosomal coordinates
+6. Sorting mapped reads based on chromosomal coordinates (samtools)

 Subsequently, two independent workflows are implemented for differential expression analysis at the transcript and gene level.